nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 ```

-## access app logger inside blueprints and extensions using current_app
+## access app logger inside blueprints or extensions using current_app
 * The flask application variable may not be available in the blueprints or extensions python files
 * The app variable can be accessed in such cases using the `current_app` variable from flask as shown below
 * Note that the `current_app` variable can be available only in the context of a request